Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

 \subsubsection{Results}

-We demonstrate the outcome of our Stein variational uncertainty-adaptive approach in the autonomous racing setting through the example trajectories shown in Fig. \ref{fig:abstract}.
-Our Stein-based controller infers the target parameter posterior via task-relevant uncertainty and produces smooth, dynamically consistent trajectories that effectively tracks the reference spline, in contrast to the oscillatory or erratic behaviors of competing baselines.
-This allows the controller to maintain high-speed traversal with minimal corrective actions, ultimately achieving the fastest lap time of $4.408$ seconds while ensuring consistent progress around the track.

-As shown in Fig. \ref{fig:race_completion_times}, our method consistently achieves faster track completion with reduced variance compared to EMPPI and MPC, while standard DRO fails to reliably complete the track.
-EMPPI’s objective-agnostic stochastic sampling induces redundant exploration, nominal MPC neglects parameter uncertainty, and standard DRO enforces worst-case robustness, yielding overly conservative or unstable behaviors that prevent task completion.
-Leveraging Stein updates to infer a task-dependent posterior results in optimizing over task-critical uncertainties via the optimality gap posterior, yielding vehicle trajectories that are simultaneously aggressive, stable, and robust to uncertainty, thus achieving faster lap times.
+Fig.~\ref{fig:abstract} shows example trajectories of our controller adapting to the target parameter posterior to produce dynamically consistent trajectories that track the reference spline, maintaining high-speed traversal with minimal corrective action and achieving the fastest lap time of $4.408$~s.
+As shown in Fig.~\ref{fig:race_completion_times}, our method completes the track faster and with reduced variance relative to EMPPI and MPC, while standard DRO fails to reliably complete the track.
+EMPPI's task-agnostic sampling induces redundant exploration, nominal MPC neglects parameter uncertainty, and DRO's worst-case design yields overly conservative, unstable behavior.
+Adapting to the task-dependent posterior via the optimality gap instead yields trajectories that are simultaneously aggressive, stable, and robust, achieving faster laps.